lyc0826/COMIGHT/README.md

 #### **Create Name Cards**

 - Creates name cards (20 x 10 cm) based on the data in a roster Excel worksheet.
-The names for the seat plates must be in column A of the first worksheet, starting from cell A1.
+The names for the name cards must be in column A of the first worksheet, starting from cell A1.
 One item can be split into two lines within a cell.

 #### **Show System Info**
 - Shows the system infomation of the current computer (e.g. hardware info, network settings, BIOS serial number)